Mercy College continues its iPad program in 2021. All incoming students will require an iPad and earphones to assist in

 Below you can see which models are acceptable for students to use at Mercy College.
-A model with at least 32GB of storage is recommended to cater for student's personal content as well as their school work.
+A model with at least 32GB of storage is required to cater for student's personal content as well as their school work.

 A strong and durable iPad case is strongly advised as iPads don’t have any protection for the screen and can easily be cracked when stored in school bags.
 A case with a stand or keyboard is highly recommended so students can work in a better postural position.

 iPads come with 12 months warranty and 90 days telephone support as standard.
 It is recommended that AppleCare+ is purchased with the iPad at a cost of $99 for an iPad or $179 for an iPad Pro.
 This provides two years warranty and telephone support from Apple and two accidental damage claims - each claim is subject to a $65 fee.
 AppleCare+ can be purchased with the iPad, or within 60 days of the original purchase date via the Apple website.

 - iPad compatible keyboard (optional but recommended to make typing easier and support good posture)